After a string of life setbacks, here’s how I learned to rethink happiness

 And does this chase actually mislead us down paths paved with despair?

 In my professional and personal lives, I am business leader, breadwinner, spouse, and mother of four.
 And I have come to believe that happiness is not an intellectual pursuit.
-It is not something we can hack, innovate or fast-track.
+It is not something we can hack, innovate, or fast-track.
 It can be studied but not predicted, planned, or prescribed.

-As creator and teacher of the Life Brief, which instructs my clients on how to write creative briefs, I’ve spent the last decade driven to understand how to create a life of meaning while harmoniously braiding and blending career with purpose; marriage with motherhood; and my self with service.
+As creator and teacher of the Life Brief, which instructs my clients on how to write creative briefs for their personal lives, I’ve spent the last decade driven to understand how to create a life of meaning while harmoniously braiding and blending career with purpose; marriage with motherhood; and my self with service.

 Through my own experiences, I’ve learned four personal lessons about happiness, many of which were more than surprising to me.